srosser2/GA03-Derive/README.md

  - POST - send friend request
  - POST - confirm friend request

 .populate() is used in a number of the controllers; this is to link the models together, where we have used Mongoose.Schema.ObjectId.
 As an example, in the below code snippet, by using .populate('comments'), this will now not just return the comment ID, but also the text of the comment.
-Therefore when we were to display a user's profile, we would then be able to display their comments.
+Therefore when we displayed a user's profile, we could also display their comments.

 ```js
   async getUserById(req, res, next) {